richgel999/ufo_data/bin/anon_pdf.md

 **(PUBLIC DOMAIN)** - 23 January 1999 — An alleged “Burned memo” from MJ-1 to MJs 2-7 from the JFK era is sent to ufologist Tim Cooper from a source who claims he was a CIA CIA officer who worked for Jim Angleton.
-He states the memo did not officially exist but he took it from a fire; he also states he believes the files of Project Majestic and Project Jehovah will be pried loose and that the CIA monitors civilian UAP research to keep the community busy with disinformation.
+He states the memo did not officially exist but he took it from a fire; he also states he believes the files of **Project Majestic** and **Project Jehovah** will be pried loose and that the CIA monitors civilian UAP research to keep the community busy with disinformation.
 He also states the “burned memo” with directives was saved after a President Nixon SCEO ordered all MJ-12 documentation to be destroyed within the Agency.

-The draft directives themselves state several things including that UAP questions from NSC, JC or President should not be disclosed unless UAP display overtly hostile intent and “full disclosure” is required by law; Project Artichoke and Project MK-ULTRA will be used in “population centers” to assist with MJ Project Spike and Project House Cleaning; and there is a “psyop” component of the MJ group.
+The draft directives themselves state several things including that UAP questions from NSC, JC or President should not be disclosed unless UAP display overtly hostile intent and “full disclosure” is required by law; **Project Artichoke** and **Project MK-ULTRA** will be used in “population centers” to assist with MJ **Project Spike** and **Project House Cleaning**; and there is a “psyop” component of the MJ group.

 *   [https://majesticdocuments.com/pdf/burnedmemo-s1-pgs3-9.pdf](https://majesticdocuments.com/pdf/burnedmemo-s1-pgs3-9.pdf)
 *   [https://majesticdocuments.com/pdf/burnedmemo-s1-pgs1-2.pdf](https://majesticdocuments.com/pdf/burnedmemo-s1-pgs1-2.pdf)